ctrlcat0x/bettorr/README.md

    - Type in the search bar to find your favorite games
    - Enjoy intelligent autocomplete suggestions as you type
    - Get instant results from multiple sources
+   - Use keyboard shortcuts (Ctrl+K, /, Enter, etc.) for fast navigation

 ### 2. **🎯 Filter by Source**
    - Use filter buttons to search within specific sources